cran/cartograflow/README.md

 -`flowmap()` is to create a layer of lines and plot them, using a flow dataset and a spatial shape.

 ---
-References : this comes after Bahoken, Françoise (2016), _Contribution à la cartographie d'une matrice de flux_, Thèse en Géographie - Siences des territoires, URL : https://halshs.archives-ouvertes.fr/tel-01273776.
+References : this comes after Bahoken, Françoise (2016), _Contribution à la cartographie d'une matrice de flux_, Thèse en Géographie - Siences des territoires.